bevyengine/rfcs/rfcs/45-stageless.md

 In practice, almost all run criteria are extremely simple, and fast to check.
 Verifying that the cache is still valid will require access to the data anyways, and involve more overhead than simple computations on one or two resources.

+In addition, this is required to guarantee atomicity.
-In addition, adding multiple atomic ordering constraints originating from a single system is extremely prone to dead-locks; we should not hand users this foot-gun.
+We could add atomic groups to this proposal to get around this, but adding multiple atomic ordering constraints originating from a single system is extremely prone to dead-locks.
+We should not hand users this foot-gun.

 ### Why do we want to store multiple schedules in the `App`?